 The upper part of the backrest is loosely threaded on the shoulder straps so that the fabric can be pulled up or down according to your need.
 Inside the internal pouches for both straps you will find snap-hooks, which make it possible to attach the top of the backrest, at the desired height, to the narrow strip sewed onto the shoulder straps.
 Babies who are not able to sit by themselves should always have the backrest above the level of their shoulders with their arms tucked inside.
 Once they learn to sit on their own the fabric only needs to reach as far as their shoulder blades, and their arms can be left free.
 When you carry a baby in front of your body, the top of the backrest can also be used as head support.
 When the baby falls asleep, you can pull the fabric high over the head.
 For the duration of the sleep you can secure the backrest in the desired position with the snap-hooks, but it is usually not necessary when carrying your child in front of you.

-It is also important to tighten the webbing straps on the sides of the backrest before you start wearing it.
-As baby grows (or you layer clothes in the cold season), you can loosen them as needed to give baby enough space for legs.
+Before you start wearing the carrier, it's important to shorten the straps on the sides of the backrest.
+These straps are not easy to tighten; this prevents them from loosening over time which would cause the baby or toddler's legs to gradually drop lower.
+Because of this, however, we recommend tightening them before you position the baby in the carrier.
+Slowly pull the straps out of the fabric and tighten with the buckle (this is more effective than just pulling the strap).
+After that, you can just slightly tighten or loosen them as needed.